rblack42/Blog/content/2017/11/01/TL_DR.rst

 spite of leaving me in some bizarre configurations.

 I have my students explore new areas of the profession they see to enter.
-They nee to do this, and far too often, students enter my classes with little motivation to explore these areas.
-They are outside their "comfort zone", a sad place where things never change.
+They need to do this, and far too often, students enter my classes with little motivation to explore these areas.
+They are stuck in their "comfort zone", a sad place where things never change.

 Perhaps I am defective.
-I do not have a comfort zone"!
+I do not have a "comfort zone"!
 Instead, I am most comfortable out of that zone, in areas where I an learning something new.

 Slowly Pushing the Edge